leighton-0/DigitalOcean-ReconFTW-Set-Up/README.md

-# STILL work in progress

-# ReconFTW Setup for Digital Ocean Droplet
+# ReconFTW Setup for Digital Ocean Droplet  work in progress

-## project description
+## Project Description
 A standardised reconftw set up.
 This script is to install ReconFTW on a Digital Ocean Droplet.
 Its aim, is to standardise an install and be able to quickly deploy.
 It was built for a debian platfrom and assumes that has been initialised within a DO Droplet.